 Not a bit, Sean.

-This is what this is what makes it a travesty for all your listeners and everybody, they gotta know something.
+And for all your listeners and everybody, they got to know something.

 Well, that's what they did about two months ago.

-The only problem was when they got to the Judiciary Committee, they're not giving him any way to defend himself.
+The only problem was when they got to the judiciary committee, they're not giving him any way to defend himself.

 They're putting a bunch of academics who already have made up their minds on what they want to say.